Living in a van is an incredible life-changing experience. No matter what, you won’t come back as the same person!

 Traveling With A Partner

 Living in a van as a couple can be pretty challenging.
 You’re always spending time together crammed into a tiny space and there is rarely any alone time to recharge.
 Van life trips can really push relationships to their limits.

 About halfway through our Pan-American road trip I really hit the rock bottom.
-I woke up every day super late feeling lack of motivation.
+I woke up every day super late feeling a lack of motivation.
 I didn’t exercise, I spent too much time scrolling through social media and I constantly got in the dumbest fights with my husband.

 I had to really re-evaluate my daily routine and establish healthy habits for myself that kept my mind in a positive space.